vuxcode/we1-project-David-Mannesson/README.md

 # Project Notes

-> You can use this section of the file to keep notes about your project as you work on it
+> I'mma use this place for my less professional notes
+> Macau has like, a lot of really nice casinos (Vegas too!)
+> I'm just gonna steal the branding of the Lucky 38 for my website, not like Robert E. House is going to sue me

 # Project Summary